-11.1 CO2-Calibration
+11.1 CO2-Measurement principle

-The measurement principle off the CO2-Logger is based on the NDIR (non-dispersive-infrared) technology.
+The measurement principle of the CO2-Logger is based on the NDIR (non-dispersive-infrared) technology.
 The air diffuses through a membrane into a measurement chamber.

-An infrared diode sends ist beam into the chamber and the beam is reflected serveral times on its way to a detector.
+An infrared diode sends a beam into the chamber and the beam is reflected serveral times on its way to a detector.
 The reflection makes the pathlength much longer than without and ensures a higher accuracy and stability.

-Because CO2 absorbs the infrared light the intenisty of the beam coming into the detector can be used as a measure fort he CO2-concentration.
+Because CO2 absorbs the infrared light the intenisty of the beam coming into the detector can be used as a measure for the CO2-concentration.